Vaccines: Guidelines & Recommendations

 - For infants:

-- One maternal RSV vaccine is available to help prevent RSV in infants through vaccination during pregnancy.
+- Maternal vaccine: One maternal RSV vaccine is available.
+When given during pregnancy, it helps prevent RSV in infants after birth.

-- Young children 8–19 months who are at increased risk for severe illness from RSV and entering their second RSV season.
+- Preventive antibody for some young children: Nirsevimab is also available for young children 8–19 months who are at increased risk for severe illness from RSV and are entering their second RSV season.